 Germany is a Western European nation with an estimated population of 81 million people.
 The country is primarily home to ethnic Germans and many ethnic minority groups.
 Before 1950, Germany was mainly occupied by ethnic Germans and very few ethnic minorities.
 In the mid-1950s, foreigners immigrated into Germany as workers.
 Most of these immigrants were of Turkish ancestry.
 Over time, many more immigrants moved to Germany seeking asylum, economic opportunities, education, and better living standards.
 Currently, Germans make up the largest ethnic group.
 Ethnic minorities in the country include Turks, Poles, Italians, and Russians.
+The majority of Germans speak the German language.

 Germans are the predominant ethnic group in Germany.
 They are estimated at 80% of the country’s population.
 German tribes existed as far back as to the Nordic Bronze Age.
 They closely interacted with Slavic, Baltic, and Iranian tribes in those ancient days.
 These tribes played a part in shaping German culture.
 Today, Germans are known as great writers and philosophers.
 They are very keen on keeping time.
 Germans celebrate various folk festivals such as Oktoberfest, which is a beer festival.
 Over 60% of Germans identify themselves as Christians.
 Approximately 18% are non-religious.